 Does IFA Mentors lead to a job or internship?

-IFA Mentors involves no promise of future employment; this program is designed to promote professional networking and provide students insight into the professional field.
+IFA Mentors involves no promise of future employment; this program is designed to promote professional networking and provide students insight into the field.

 Follow all the Latest Alumni News on Social Media!